-Admiral of the Fleet Francis Albert Victor Nicholas Mountbatten, 1st Earl Mountbatten of Burma (deceased)
+Admiral of the Fleet Louis Francis Albert Victor Nicholas Mountbatten, 1st Earl Mountbatten of Burma (June 25, 1900—August 27, 1979)

 One of the famed British mariners to hold a membership in the Drake Navigators Guild was Louis Mountbatten, 1st Earl Mountbatten.
 Mountbatten was a British statesman, naval leader, and the last viceroy of India.
 He also had a keen interest in Francis Drake.